When is swim season? October through January is the regular season. The season ends with the MTHSSA Championship meet at the end of January.

 Registration Before practicing, students must complete the online registration form found on your team's page.

-Fees: There is a participation fee per season.
+Fees: There is a participation fee per session.
 See your team's page for fee instructions.
 Fees go towards pool rental, coaching, and meet fees.
 Swimmers who are practicing with their club team (NAC, Ensworth, Excel) are eligible for a discounted rate per season.
 Middle school swimmers will also need to buy practice suit, goggles, and fins.

 Parent Participation Each team will need a parent to act as volunteer coordinator.
 Email us if you are interested.
 A sign up will be sent out to sign up for volunteering at meets.
 Each family must provide a volunteer for at least one meet.